Kansas City Workers’ Compensation Attorneys

 Injuries that can occur at the workplace are organized into two distinctive categories, including “accidental injuries” and “occupational diseases.”
 An accidental injury generally occurs suddenly, such as a slip and fall that results in an ankle injury or back pain from lifting a heavy object.
 Accidental injuries are solely compensable if the injury was definitively work related and that work was the prevailing factor causing injury.

 Occupational diseases, on the other hand, are defined as injuries that occur gradually or over a period of time, such as repetitive use of hands that causes injury to the wrists or breathing dangerous chemicals that results in a lung injury.
 Like accidental injuries, occupational diseases must be clearly work related, and work must be a prevailing factor in causing injury.

 If injured on the job, there are specific actions that you should take to ensure compensation and minimize the risk of delay or other inhibiting factors.
 These procedures include:

-When working with the Popham Law Firm, you can expect complete access to any of our lawyers.
+When working with the Popham Law Firm, you can expect complete access to your lawyer.
 Whether you are going through the initial processes of reporting an injury or your compensation was denied, we will diligently review your case, work demands, and other factors, while aggressively representing your interests in Kansas City courts.
-Furthermore, you will not be left out in the dark, as our attorneys will provide updates at every step, letting you be an engaged contributor to help make decisions that are in your best interests.
+Furthermore, you will not be left in the dark, as our attorneys will provide updates at every step, letting you be an engaged contributor to help make decisions that are in your best interests.
 If you have been injured or your workers’ compensation has been denied, contact us immediately at (816) 221-2288.